InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/maturity-model.md

 #### Plans & Products

-InnerSource project benefits from planning to be transparent across the organization by enabling stakeholders to better understand decisions and influence them in a way that can be followed by others.
+InnerSource projects benefit from planning to be transparent across the organization by enabling stakeholders to better understand decisions and influence them in a way that can be followed by others.

 * PP-0: Individuals and teams do not regularly disclose their plans or products to multiple stakeholders.
 No formal actions exist in the organization.
 * PP-1: Individuals and teams give visibility to their plans or products to multiple stakeholders, before they are started.
 Shared roadmap.